DimitrisKatos/animals_classification/README.md

-# Animals Classification -- Porject in PROCESS
+# Animals Classification -- Project in PROCESS

-In this Notebook we will make different machine learning models to classify 10 different animals.
-We will both use PyTorch and TensorFlow to create many models.
 In this project we will try to classify animals in 10 different classes.
 The project contains the following:
-1. Data Preprocessing: In this part we turn the data into a format that is more useful for our project.
+1. **Data Preprocessing**: In this part we turn the data into a format that is more useful for our project.
 We also create many different dataset that contains training, testing and validation sets.

-2. Modeling with PyTorch: We our modeling using PyTorch, and we track our experiments.
+2. **Modeling with PyTorch**: We our modeling using PyTorch, and we track our experiments.

-3. Modeling using TensorFlow: We use TensorFlow to create models with different hyperparameters.
+3. **Modeling using TensorFlow**: We use TensorFlow to create models with different hyperparameters.

-4. Deploy model: Deploy the best model in HuggingFace Spaces.
+4. **Deploy model**: Deploy the best model in HuggingFace Spaces.

 # 1. Data Preprocessing.